Kyagara/discord-esports/README.md

 ### lolstaticdata

 This bot requires the data provided from [lolstaticdata](https://github.com/meraki-analytics/lolstaticdata).
+For now, only champion data is needed, so just can `python lolstaticdata.champions`.

+After copying the champions data folder to the root of the project, a champion should have a path like `./champions/Aatrox.json`.

+Run `go run ./normalize`, this will create a folder with a path for a champion like `./champions/normalized/Aatrox.json`.

 ### Bot Settings